 Instant Experience Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
 You can have one account reached with multiple impressions.
 More: “The number of people who viewed elements from an Instant Experience at least once.”

 Instant Experience Clicks to Open: “The number of clicks on your ad that open an Instant Experience.”
 (This metric is in development)

 Instant Experience Clicks to Start: “The number of times an interactive component in an Instant Experience starts.”
 This will typically be a video.
 (This metric is in development)

-Instant Experience Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook.: “The number of clicks on links in an Instant Experience that take people off Facebook-owned properties.”
-Instant Experiences are often used to warm up an audience before sending them to a product page on the advertiser’s website.
+Instant Experience Outbound clicks measure the number of clicks on ads that take people to properties away from Facebook.
+More: “The number of clicks on links in an Instant Experience that take people off Facebook-owned properties.”
+Instant Experiences are often used to warm up an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More before sending them to a product page on the advertiser’s website.
 (This metric is in development)